ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 But he would always take the time to explain why, and how I should do it to make my solution comply with the industries best practices.
 Being able to have someone who makes you self-reflect on the work that you did, and takes his time to give you proper feedback, is the biggest asset to provide to a junior programmer.

 Also a big thanks to Frederick Bousson & Ordina for the opportunity and resources provided.
-I felt at home from the first moment, not a question was to many, and I was a part of the team!
+This really was a